 Despite what I said to start this post the Star Wars Holiday Special actually has nothing to do with Christmas.
 It was aired one time in November 1978 making it more of a Thanksgiving thing really.
 I remember it being on, I remember watching it.
 I remember laughing about it at school on the playground.
 But if it were not for YouTube I wouldn’t remember a thing about it.

-Back on the stock footage Darth Vader tells his troops to search house to house for rebels which they do including Chewbacca’s house where they tear up Lumpy’s favorite Bantha stuffed toy.
+Back in the stock footage, Darth Vader tells his troops to search house to house for rebels which they do include Chewbacca’s house where they tear up Lumpy’s favorite Bantha stuffed toy.
 Very sad.

 Eventually, Han and Chewie arrive and save them from the Imperial troops.
 Life Day is celebrated with Wookiees wearing red Snuggies and Princess Leia sings a nice song about family and love.